SimpliSafe Security System Review 2024

 Will SimpliSafe Deter Burglars?

 Above all, you want a security system that’s going to protect you and your family from burglars and home invaders.
+Bonus points if it convinces the bad guys not to try your home in the first place.
 So does SimpliSafe get the job done in this regard?

 Does SimpliSafe Call the Police?